shrikantrepository/Natural-Language-Processing-and-Projects/README.md

 # Natural-Language-Processing-and-Projects
-*In ML we can convert categorical features into numeric using data preprocessing techniques.\
-If entire feature is in the form of text or paragraph then we can use NLP to get best accuracy of the model.*
+*In ML we can convert categorical features into numeric using data preprocessing techniques./ If entire feature is in the form of text or paragraph then we can use NLP to get best accuracy of the model.*

 ## *Why this repository?*